lukas-brenning/scc/README.md

 Note that this format will give you the byte size of every file it `scc` reads allowing you to get a breakdown of the number of bytes processed.

+#### CSV-Stream

+csv-stream is an option useful for processing very large repositories where you are likely to run into memory issues.
+It's output format is 100% the same as CSV.

+Note that you should not use this with the `format-multi` option as it will always print to standard output, and because of how it works will negate the memory saving it normally gains. savings that this option provides.
+Note that there is no sort applied with this option.

 #### cloc-yaml